 - The registration fee is due after the student has been officially accepted based on admission requirements.
 This fee is payable after notification of the child's acceptance.
-This fee is an annual fee and must be paid on August 1st each year. - If initial enrollment is between January 1st and July 31st, your registration fee will be prorated. - The registration fee is due at the time of registration and is a non-refundable fee. - The week of tuition you are depositing will remain in escrow on your account until your child's final week of care at our school. - We require a two week written notice if you plan to disenroll your child.
-At that time, we will move the deposit from escrow to cover your child's last week of tuition.
+This fee is an annual fee and must be paid on the anniversary date of your enrollment. - The registration fee is due at the time of registration and is a non-refundable fee. - One week of tuition is also due at the time of registration.